 These are sworn declarations of all income and expenses and are made under penalty of perjury.

-Although rare, the court may inquire into all income-producing sources listed in their respective income declaration in heavily contested matters.
+Although rare, the court may inquire into all income-producing sources listed in their respective income declaration in heavily contested divorces.

-The court’s inquiry may include income from rental property, pensions, social security, stock dividends, and interest earned from investments.
-The court will also factor in whether either spouse is collecting unemployment benefits.
+The court may inquire about income from rental property, pensions, social security, and stock interest earned from investments.
+It will also consider dividends and whether either spouse is collecting unemployment benefits.

 Spousal Support While Still Married

 Spouses must support each other while married, but sometimes complex legal issues arise.
-What is clear is that each spouse has the same legal obligation to support the other spouse, irrespective of gender.
+What is clear is that each spouse has the same legal obligation to support the other, regardless of gender.

 Non-marital or separate property is commonly used to satisfy spousal support payments.
 The property you or your spouse earned during the marriage is generally treated as marital property.